wanjun-group-seu/AQUARIUM/docs/index.md

 Section `CUSTOM` is used to store the information corresponding to a single sample. and some user-defined variables.

 The subsequent sections are related to specific analysis modules, with more information available in `info.py`.

+In each section you can see a lot of keys reserved as placeholder.
+You need to refer to the results of info.py to determine which ones are useful.

 ### modify modules